jlnr/CharacterCrush/README.md

 Unlike most of of my other repositories, this code is *not* provided under a permissive license.

-Copyright (C) 2018 Julian Raschke.
+Copyright © 2018 Julian Raschke.
 All rights reserved.